History

 • gain historical perspective by placing their growing knowledge into different contexts, understanding the connections between local, regional, national and international history; between cultural, economic, military, political, religious and social history; and between short- and long-term timescales.

-Each history block begins with a launch day which engages and reactivates prior learning linked to the block.
+Each History block begins with a launch day which engages and reactivates prior learning linked to the block.
 During this day a ‘never heard the word’ vocabulary assessment and knowledge harvest is also undertaken.
-At the end of each block a ‘pop task’ is used to assess children’s understanding and learning.
-Assessments against end points inform planning for the next history block.
+These are revisited at the end of each block alongside a ‘pop task’, to review and assess children’s understanding and learning.
+Ongoing formative and summative assessment against the steps informs planning for the next History lesson and block.

 Impact: